lhallee/featureranker/documentation/README.md

 * Inverted y-axis for a top-down ranking view
 * Option to save the plot as an image file
 * Option to scale the height of the plot per features
+* Option to highlight specific features in yellow instead of blue

 **Variables:**
 * scoring - list of tuples with features and ensemble scores
 * title - string for the title of the plot
 * save - bool to save or not save the plot
 * height_per_feature - float scaling factor for the height of the plot per feature
+* highlight_feature - list of feature names to highlight in yellow